 Denny's Cinnamon Roll Pancake Breakfast with Cream Cheese Icing

 The chefs at Denny's must've had a field day with this one, as you're treated to buttermilk pancakes that are "cooked with cinnamon crumb topping and topped with whipped cream and are served with a pitcher of warm cream cheese icing for drizzling.
 A pitcher seems a bit excessive, don't you think?

 No one ever thought chicken and waffles is healthy, but would you have guessed your order came with more added sugars than you should consume in two whole days?
 This dish from Chili's is one to avoid, as it's also loaded in a ridiculous amount of sodium, fat, and calories.

 Smoothie King The Hulk Strawberry, 40 Oz

 "Blended to help you get toned, build muscle, last longer or recover faster" is the claim Smoothie King makes for its line of Fitness Blends, of which The Hulk is the beefiest.
 It contains butter pecan ice cream and a proprietary "weight gain blend."
-We're pretty sure we know what's in that: about five days' worth of sugar.
-(P.S.
-The 32-ounce version still has 190 grams of sugar, and the smallest size of 20 ounces still boasts 127 grams.)
-If you’re looking to bulk up, take a look at these protein powders instead.
+We're pretty sure we know what's in that: multiple days' worth of sugar.